The child understood from day one, without the family starting all over again.

 - Photocopy the written record

-Example opposite: Leo, 7, dyspraxia.
+Example opposite: Leo, 11, dyspraxia, starting secondary school.
 Three clear sections: introduction, how to help, what to avoid.
 The family wrote it, you read it.

 Introduction, how to help, what to avoid, always the same for every reader.